vitreo12/omninim/README.md

 1) On failed compilation, it does not `quit`, but it uses `setjmp` and `longjmp` to implement a low-level `try` / `catch` mechanism.
 Check the `compiler/omni/omni_nim_compiler.nim` folder for the implementation of the `omniNimCompile` function.

-2) Disable `stdin` handling.
+2) Disabled `stdin` handling.
 All `conf` settings need to be manually assigned via code.

+3) Disabled the need for `-d:selftest`, which would run the compiler cmd line interface in `compiler/nim.nim`.

 ## License